cornertime/cornertime/README.md

     * [ ] Do away with the Diffy debug view and have a video canvas instead
     * [ ] Provide a visual indicator for current motion detection status instead of a number
     * [ ] Improve UI texts (now mostly a dump of the internal data structure)
+* [ ] Core functionality improvements
+    * [ ] Add a configurable audible tick to tell the user the application is still working
+    * [ ] Prevent computer from going to sleep while in session
 * [ ] Preset management
     * [ ] Edit the current preset via a UI
     * [ ] Export the current preset